 “My dream is to become the first female president of this country,” she says.
 “We can do better than those men.
 We need to come up and show the world that we are better.”

 Through the DREAMS project, girls like Pricilia are able to see a new world of opportunity through education.
 Educated women have more skills, self-confidence, and are even likely to marry at a later age and have fewer children.
-Cross-country studies show that an extra year of schooling reduces birth rates among adolescent girls by 5 to 10 percent.
+Cross-country studies show that an extra year of schooling reduces birth rates among adolescent girls by 10 percent.

 At World Vision, we believe that every child is created in the image of God, with unique talents and abilities.
 Every child deserves the chance to experience life in all its fullness, to dream big dreams, and to realize their God-given potential.
 Below, you have the chance to speak up about the importance of educating and empowering women and girls globally.
 Ask your representative to support the Keeping Girls in School Act!

 Featured photo: Pricilia is a student in the DREAMS program in Uganda.
 Participating has encouraged Pricilia to continue her education.